 Marrow donation is done under general or regional anesthesia so the donor experiences no pain during the collection procedure.
 Common side effects may include lower back pain, stiffness when walking, headaches and fatigue, but these are temporary and for most donors discomfort is gone within a few days.

-One in every 540 members of the national bone marrow registry in the United States will go on to donate marrow.
+One in every 500 members of the worldwide bone marrow registry will go on to donate marrow.
 You may never be called upon to donate, or you may be one of potential matches.
 And it’s also possible that you may be the only donor on the registry that can save a particular patient’s life.